Mechanistic Understanding and Mitigation of Language Confusion in English-Centric Large Language Models: Introduction

 Recent work by ~\citet{marchisio-etal-2024-understanding} provides the first systematic characterization of language confusion, introducing the Language Confusion Benchmark (LCB) and associated metrics to quantify this phenomenon across a diverse set of languages and models.
 Their evaluation revealed that even state-of-the-art LLMs are susceptible to language confusion, with English-centric LLMs such as Llama2, Llama3, and Mistral exhibiting particularly high rates of unintended language switching, especially in the absence of targeted multilingual alignment (Figure \ref{figure1}c).
 While ~\citet{marchisio-etal-2024-understanding} propose several mitigation strategies, including decoding adjustments, prompting techniques, and multilingual fine-tuning, these approaches remain largely surface-level, offering limited insight into the internal mechanisms that give rise to language confusion.

 A key observation from prior work is the identification of confusion points---specific positions in the generation process where the model abruptly switches to an unintended language.
 However, the model's internal dynamics leading to these confusion points and their causal role in language confusion remain largely unexplored.
 This gap is particularly salient given the parallels to human bilingual code-switching, where switch points between languages are cognitively significant as extensively studied in psycholinguistics~\citep{solorio-liu-2008-learning,bullock2009cambridge}.
-Further discussions are provided in Appendix \ref{further_discussion}.
+Further discussions on the relationship between code-switching in human communication and language confusion in LLM text generation are provided in Appendix \ref{further_discussion}.